-- Educating and training Jewish camp staff on prevention
+- Educating and training Jewish camp staff on prevention of misconduct and harassment.

 - Providing resources and training to camp directors and boards concerning policies for preventing and confronting sexual harassment in the workplace

 - Creating programs and materials to change camp culture and language around sexuality and gender expression

 The first stage of this initiative is focused on changing camp culture on all levels, implementing a shift in staff programming, training, policy and enforcement around issues of gender, sex and power.